Aietix/tf-examples/README.md

 runtime                   = "python3.9"
 handler                   = "lambda_function.lambda_handler"
 lambda_role_name          = "role_for_lambda"
-lambda_policy_description = "There is no description for lambda role"
+lambda_role_description   = "There is no description for lambda role"
 lambda_policy_name        = "policy_for_lambda"
 lambda_policy_description = "There is no description for lambda policy"
 ```